 Please note this setting will be enabled by default in a future release of the agent.
 When this value is set the agent will look for the proxy configurations and use them if a setting is found.
 This will not have an impact if the proxy settings are not configured.

-For applications to download successfully, customers still must configure the WinHTTP proxy as the agent cannot set proxy for app downloads via the Microsoft BITS service.
+For applications to successfully download, customers must configure the Microsoft BITS service as the Agent cannot set proxy for app downloads via the Microsoft BITS service.
 The recommended tool to set this is using the BitsAdmin tool.

 Note: The BitsAdmin tool is maintained and published by Microsoft and is subject to change.